aqeeladil/ansible-fundam/README.md

 - **Terraform:** Primarily an infrastructure-as-code tool, often used in configuration management to define, provision, and manage cloud resources.

+### Puppet vs Ansible:

+- **Puppet:** Preferred in environments where state enforcement, compliance, and extensive infrastructure control are necessary.
+It’s commonly used in large, complex infrastructures requiring strict configuration consistency (e.g., healthcare or financial sectors).

+- **Ansible:** Often used in environments that need task automation and orchestration, particularly for cloud provisioning, application deployments, and ad-hoc tasks.
+Its simplicity and ease of setup make it ideal for CI/CD and DevOps workflows where speed, ease of use, and flexibility are priorities.

 ## Ansible

 Ansible is an open-source automation tool primarily used for configuration management, application deployment, and orchestration.
 It is simple, agentless, and powerful.
 It allows you to define your system configuration as code, ensuring consistency, scalability, and ease of management across multiple systems.